LongPhan1912/Pong/README.md

 # Pong

 Welcome to Pong!

-Built via Python's pygame module.
+Built with Python's pygame module.

 Inspired by GeeksforGeeks' tutorial: https://www.geeksforgeeks.org/create-a-pong-game-in-python-pygame/, I added some UI customizations of my own and modified the codebase with additional helper functions to enhance code readability and modularization.